LBruni98/High-Low-Card-Game/README.md

 The cards are randomized and will come with different values, its up to you to guess whether it'll be higher or lower!
 Sounds easy? *Looks* easy?
 Looks can be very deceiving...

 > Do you feel lucky?

+#### Scrum Backlog
+* As a user, I would like to be able to play the game
+* As a user, I would like to enter my name
+* As a user, I would like to have a card dealt
+* As a user, I would like to be able to guess either high or low
+* As a user, I would like to be able to bet a specific amount
+* As a user, I would like to win or lose with notification
+* As a user, I would like to to be able to leave the game when I want